Are you looking for a great combination air & magnetic rowing machine?

 We call this “variable” resistance because the faster you row, the more resistance you create!

-You can read more about how the different resistance methods works in my breakdown article here.
+You can read more about how the different resistance methods work in my breakdown article here.

 Here is a great video to visually show how magnetic resistance operates: